contentstack/cli/packages/contentstack-bulk-publish/README.md

                                selected)
-  -a, --alias=<value>          Alias(name) for the management token -c, --config=<value>         Path to the config file -k, --stack-api-key=<value>  Stack api key to be used -y, --yes                    Agree to process the command with the current configuration --api-version=<value>        API version to be used.
+  -a, --alias=<value>          Alias(name) for the management token -c, --config=<value>         Path to the config file -k, --stack-api-key=<value>  Stack API key to be used -y, --yes                    Agree to process the command with the current configuration --api-version=<value>        API version to be used.
 Values [Default: 3, Nested Reference Publishing: 3.2].
   --bulk-publish=<value>       [default: true] Set this flag to use Contentstack’s Bulk Publish APIs.
 It is true, by